Tutorial 3: Data Visualisation for Business Intelligence

 (c).
 Implement the changes suggested in the R code.

 (a).
-Together with your peers, propose three changes you want to make to the plot in Exercise 3.
+Together with your peers, propose two changes you want to make to the plot in Exercise 3.
 Discuss the rationale behind each change and how it might improve the visualization.

 (b).
 Work with your tutor to create an agreed upon list of changes to make to the plot.
 What steps do you need to take to make these improvements?